magento/knowledge-base/src/best-practices/general/best-practices-for-magento-robots.txt.md

  **<u>Configuration:</u>**

-* By not configuring the `robots.txt` file, site performance can be negatively impacted leading to a potential for site outages.
+* By not configuring the `robots.txt` file, site performance can be negatively impacted, leading to a potential for site outages.
 * Configure the `robots.txt` file to avoid unnecessary Bots scanning and indexing the wrong content.
 For steps, refer to [Search Engine Robots](https://docs.magento.com/user-guide/marketing/search-engine-robots.html) in our user guide.

  <span class="wysiwyg-underline"> **Security:** </span>